Crowdsourcing: Data donation

+In Social Media

+Crowdsourcing is used in large scale media, such as the community notes system of the X platform.
+Crowdsourcing on such platforms is thought to be effective in combating partisan misinformation on social media when certain conditions are met.
+Success may depend on trust in fact-checking sources, the ability to present information that challenges previous beliefs without causing excessive dissonance, and having a sufficiently large and diverse crowd of participants.
+Effective crowdsourcing interventions must navigate politically polarized environments where trusted sources may be less inclined to provide dissonant opinions.
+By leveraging network analysis to connect users with neighboring communities outside their ideological echo chambers, crowdsourcing can provide an additional layer of content moderation.

 In public policy

 Crowdsourcing public policy and the production of public services is also referred to as citizen sourcing.
 While some scholars argue crowdsourcing for this purpose as a policy tool or a definite means of co-production, others question that and argue that crowdsourcing should be considered just as a technological enabler that simply increases speed and ease of participation.
 Crowdsourcing can also play a role in democratization.

 The first conference focusing on Crowdsourcing for Politics and Policy took place at Oxford University, under the auspices of the Oxford Internet Institute in 2014.
 Research has emerged since 2012 which focused on the use of crowdsourcing for policy purposes.
 These include experimentally investigating the use of Virtual Labor Markets for policy assessment, and assessing the potential for citizen involvement in process innovation for public administration.

 Governments across the world are increasingly using crowdsourcing for knowledge discovery and civic engagement.
 Iceland crowdsourced their constitution reform process in 2011, and Finland has crowdsourced several law reform processes to address their off-road traffic laws.
 The Finnish government allowed citizens to go on an online forum to discuss problems and possible resolutions regarding some off-road traffic laws.
 The crowdsourced information and resolutions would then be passed on to legislators to refer to when making a decision, allowing citizens to contribute to public policy in a more direct manner.
 Palo Alto crowdsources feedback for its Comprehensive City Plan update in a process started in 2015.
 The House of Representatives in Brazil has used crowdsourcing in policy-reforms.

 NASA used crowdsourcing to analyze large sets of images.
 As part of the Open Government Initiative of the Obama Administration, the General Services Administration collected and amalgamated suggestions for improving federal websites.

 For part of the Obama and Trump Administrations, the We the People system collected signatures on petitions, which were entitled to an official response from the White House once a certain number had been reached.
 Several U.S. federal agencies ran inducement prize contests, including NASA and the Environmental Protection Agency.